metallb/metallb/website/content/tutorial-arp.md

 speaker-zmtb4                 1/1       Running   0          32m
 ```

-Nothing has been announced yet, because we didn't supply a configMap, nor a service with
+Nothing has been announced yet, because we didn't supply a ConfigMap, nor a service with
 a load-balanced address.

 ## Configure MetalLB